jbshep/conversational-python-legacy/chapters/ch4_funcs.md

 returns the index of the first vowel in the string.

-9. Define a function named `count_words` that takes a string as a parameter and returns the number of words in the string (as determined by spaces).
+9. Define a function named `count_words` that takes a string as a parameter and returns the number of words in the string (where words are separated by a single space).